mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffraction2TestGuide.rst

 3. Click calibrate.

-4. Go to focus tab and to the same with the Crop Focus.
+4. Go to focus tab and do the same with the Crop Focus.

 5. Change the RB number to custom.

-6. repeat steps 2-4 this time using Custom Spectra `1200-1400`
+6. Repeat steps 2-4 this time using Custom Spectra `1200-1400`